 Constraints: Twitter constrains its users to a 140-character limit per text.
 This can be a real challenge, but forces users to exercise brevity.
 Users may delete their own tweets, but not the tweets of other people.
 That can occasionally be an annoyance if the user is mentioned in another user’s tweets.

 Wunderlist is a tool for managing tasks.
 Like Evernote, I use it daily for managing my own tasks, but it could serve students well, too.
 It is elegant and minimal, yet powerful.
 Users can make lists and organize those lists into folders.
 Each list is comprised of To-do items.
 Those To-do items can include due dates, reminders, subtasks, notes, files, and comments.
 The sidebar includes a view of what is due today and this week, as well as a view of all folders.
 Folders can be expanded or collapsed, and reorganized easily.

 Affordances: Wunderlist can push notifications to a phone or other device, helping users remember upcoming commitments.
 It has a clean, uncluttered look that is easy to learn and use.
-Wunderlist is available on multiple platforms, including as a web-only version, or as Mac or Windows downloads for computers or mobile devices.
+Wunderlist is available on multiple platforms, including a web-only version, or Mac or Windows downloads for computers or mobile devices.

 Constraints: With the free version, users are limited in the number of To-dos per shared list, and the number of subtasks per To-do.
 Uploaded file attachments are limited to 5MB in size.
 For users who want to be able to share more or upload more, there is a Business version.